Introduction

 4. Is A Forced Air System Best For Me?

-If you currently have a ducted system and the duct work is still intact and has proper design to deliver the air needed for your new system then it would be advantageous to stay with a forced air system.
-A complete duct system has the ability to deliver comfort to every room, quietly and efficiently.
+If you have a ducted system and the ductwork is still intact and has the proper design to deliver the air needed for your new system, staying with a forced air system would be advantageous.
+A complete duct system can provide comfort to every room quietly and efficiently.

-Some homes have no duct work and alternatives are quite surprising these days with the ductless mini split heat pumps and air conditioners that so many people are asking about.
-If you are unfamiliar with what a mini split is then just make a quick search on Amazon and get a visual and some prices.
-When you do you’ll probably say “oh yah, I’ve seen these before.”
+Some homes have no ductwork, and alternatives are quite surprising these days, with many people asking about ductless mini split heat pumps and air conditioners.
+If you are unfamiliar with a mini-split, then quickly search on Amazon and get a visual and some prices.
+When you do, you’ll probably say, “Oh yeah, I’ve seen these before.”

-With a mini split system you can have one outdoor unit that supplies several indoor heads.
-The price goes up dramatically as you add heads to the system.
+With a mini-split system, you can have one outdoor unit that supplies several indoor heads.
+The price increases dramatically as you add heads or indoor units to the system.

 5. How Do You Calculate Furnace Size?

-There is more than one way to determine correct size.
-The most reliable is what the industry call a Manual J. It’s an engineering work sheet that can determine the BTU’s required to heat and cool your home.
+There is more than one way to determine the correct size.
+The most reliable is what the industry calls a Manual J. It’s an engineering worksheet that can evaluate the BTUs required to heat and cool your home.

-Manual J takes into consideration many factors that include dimensions, insulation, window, and other load factors.
+Manual J calculations consider dimensions, insulation, window, and other load factors.

-Using the square footage only to find the size of the new equipment can be a dangerous guessing game that could leave you with either a too small or too large of system.
+Using the square footage only to find the size of the new equipment can be a dangerous guessing game that could leave you with either a system that is too small or too large.

 Some people think bigger is better.
 Not so in areas of high humidity.
 Water vapor in the air is critical to remove and can only be removed with run time.
-Buy a unit that is too big and it will cycle off before you remove that humidity.
-Buy an AC that’s too small and guess what, you just sweat it out.
+A unit that is too big will cycle off before you remove that humidity.
+Buy an AC that’s too small, and guess what?
+You sweat it out.

 6. Is Zoned HVAC Worth It?

-Zoning has so many great applications.
-Especially on a two story home.
-Having the ability to control the upstairs and downstairs separately adds a considerable amount of comfort to a home.
+Zoning has so many great applications, especially on a two-story home.
+Controlling the upstairs and downstairs separately adds considerable comfort to a home.

-One of the flaws in zoning systems that’s difficult to overcome is for example, in a three zone system, when you have one zone calling for heat or cool, it means that all the dampers in the other two zones are closed.
-Thus all the air is routed through the one open zone.
-To relieve all that air a bypass damper is installed.
+One of the flaws in zoning systems that is difficult to overcome, for example, in a three-zone system, is that when one zone calls for heat or cooling, all the dampers in the other two zones are closed.
+Thus, all the air is routed through the one open zone.
+To relieve all that air, a bypass damper is installed.

 7. Will You Quote Me More Than The Average HVAC Efficiency?

 Don’t be satisfied with one level of efficiency in your quote.
-The added cost could very well be worth the investment over the life of the new system.
+The added cost could be worth the investment over the new system’s life.

 8. Do I Need Air Filters With A High MERV Rating?

 Most contractors have their favorite filters they like to use.
-At least now their’s a universal grading system called a MERV rating.
+At least now, there’s a universal grading system called a MERV rating.
 Minimum Efficiency Reporting Value that measures the overall efficiency of filters.

-Not long ago, filter manufacturers rated their own filters for efficiency with no consistency between them.
-So it was difficult to say who’s was best.
+Not long ago, filter manufacturers rated their own filters for efficiency without consistency.
+So, it wasn’t easy to say whose filter was best.
 When you shop for filters now, almost without exception, a MERV rating will be visible.

-Higher MERV ratings means more dust and airborne particles are captured.
-The best ratings where most residential homes would range from 7 to 12 MERV.
+Higher MERV ratings mean more dust and airborne particles are captured.
+The best ratings for most residential homes would range from 7 to 12 MERV.

-My preference is utilizing return air filter grilles centrally located in the home.
-By using filter grilles the whole system is filtered from the get go.
+I prefer to have return air filter grilles centrally located in the home.
+By using filter grilles, the whole system is filtered from the get-go.
 You can upgrade a filter grille that holds a 1′ filter by adding a Honeywell aftermarket filter.

-Amazon has these filters and they are such a slick fit for even an existing filter grille.
-Notice the 1″ lip that surrounds the filter, that fits into the grille and the 5″ filter sets inside giving you a lot more filter and a lot more time between filter changes and better filtration.
+Amazon has these filters, which are a slick fit for even an existing filter grille.
+These filters have a 1″ lip that surrounds the filter, which fits into the grille, and the 5″ filter sets inside, giving you more filter and more time between filter changes and better filtration.

 9. Will You Inspect My Existing System, Including Electrical Wiring And Duct Work?

-Replacing existing units may still make it necessary to upgrade a circuit or change breakers.
+Replacing existing units may still make upgrading a circuit or change breakers necessary.

 10. How Will You Determine If My Duct Work Is Adequate?

-Each room in a home requires a certain amount of airflow to maintain comfort and required changes of air.
-A room that is fed by too small of duct will be uncomfortable.
+Each room in a home requires a certain amount of airflow to maintain comfort and requires air changes.
+A room fed by too small of a duct will be uncomfortable.
 If you have any of those rooms, address it with your contractor.

 Flex duct can be an issue to address.
 It can be installed poorly or be of an age or brand that may not hold up well for another 10 to 15 years.